It’s your weekend and you should enjoy it. Here’s what’s happening around Bradenton

 The Sarasota Music Festival brings world class youth chamber music performers to beautiful venues throughout Sarasota.

-Highlights for opening weekend include a student/faculty chamber concert of Bach, Vivaldi and Mozart on Friday, a grand performance from the festival orchestra on Saturday and a showcase of rising stars on Sunday.
+Highlights this weekend include “Triple Crown,” a concert featuring works by Bach, Vivaldi, Mozart and Mendelssohn, on Friday, and a rising stars showcase on Sunday.

 Details: Through June 22. $10-$35.
 941-953-3434. sarasotaorchestra.org.